onflow/cadence-lang.org/docs/solidity-to-cadence.md

 Any account can get access to an account's public Capabilities.
 Public capabilities are created using public paths, i.e. they have the domain `public`.
 For example, all accounts have a default public capability linked to the `FlowToken.Vault` Resource.
-This vault is exposed as a public unentitled capability allowing any account to `borrow()` a reference to the Vault to make a `deposit()`.
-Since only the unentitled functions defined under the [`FungibleToken.Vault`](https://github.com/onflow/flow-ft/blob/master/contracts/FungibleToken.cdc#L167) interface are exposed, the borrower of the vault reference cannot call `withdraw()` since the method requires a `Withdraw` entitled reference on the underlying vault.
+This vault is exposed as a public [unentitled](../docs/language/access-control.md#entitlements) capability allowing any account to `borrow()` a reference to the Vault to make a `deposit()`.
+Since only the unentitled functions defined under the [`FungibleToken.Vault`](https://github.com/onflow/flow-ft/blob/master/contracts/FungibleToken.cdc#L167) interface are interface are exposed, the borrower of the vault reference cannot call `withdraw()` since the method requires a `Withdraw` entitled reference on the underlying vault.

 Accounts can share private capabilities but must be specifically issued by the authorizing account.
 After